unicode-org/message-format-wg/meetings/agenda.md

 * The recommendation "discuss" is to ensure there is WG consensus before merging.
 The recommendation "merge with edits" is to merge once existing comments have been addressed.

+## Topic: Function introducers

+See #397 and #398 and various comments.

 ## Topic: Bidi support
 https://github.com/unicode-org/message-format-wg/pull/315
 Discussion of bidirectional text support and specifically how to handle auto-isolation of placeables.